BlueLinks/WebScience-WebCrawler/README.md

 get_tweet_data.py
 ================

-This script uses lists 'keywords' and 'users' to filter a stream of twitter data and insert the raw tweet json into a mongoDB collection TwitterStream.all_tweets
+This script uses lists 'keywords' and 'users' to filter a stream of twitter data and insert the raw tweet json into a mongoDB collection TwitterStream.all_tweets.
+To use this script your twitter api access keys must be contained in a file keys.txt.
+Each key must be placed on a newline with no extra characters in the order consumer_key > consumer_secret > access_token and access_token_secret with consumer_key being on the top line and access_token_secret being on the bottom line.

 cluster_text.py
 ================